Requesting your wig

-We know you are juggling a lot at the moment, so we have made it as easy as possible for you to request and receive your wig.
+We know you are juggling a lot at the moment, so we have made it as simple as possible for you to request and receive your free, real hair wig.

-When you contact us we will ask for some basic information, such as: the name and age of the child or young person; contact details; and a brief background of your treatment schedule.
+When you contact us, we will ask for some basic information, such as the name and age of the child or young person and some contact details.

-We will identify a Little Princess Trust accredited wig fitter in the area nearest to you, and will pass on your contact details.
+We will identify a Little Princess Trust accredited wig fitter in an area near to you, and will pass on your contact details.
 Rest assured that we value your privacy and will never share your information, except with those involved in fitting your wig.

-We will provide you with details of the wig fitter, so that you can contact them directly to arrange an appointment at your convenience.
-If a salon visit isn't possible, a hospital or home visit can be arranged.
+We will provide you with details of the wig fitter so that contact can be made for an appointment to be made at your convenience.
+If a salon visit isn't possible, a hospital or home visit, or even a virtual service, may be possible.

-Together with the wig fitter, you will choose the most suitable wig from our own beautiful wig range.
-Your wig will be fitted and styled to your individual needs.
-You may have to attend a second appointment for the final fitting.
-The entire service is provided free of charge with all costs covered by us.
+In a private setting, your wig will be fitted and styled to your individual needs.
+More than one appointment may be needed.
+The entire service is provided free of charge with all costs covered by The Little Princess Trust.

 Why choose an LPT wig?

-- Our wigs are of exceptional quality and have been professionally designed for a natural appearance.
+- Our hand-made wigs are of exceptional quality and have been professionally designed for a natural appearance.

-- We have an excellent choice of colour to help find the best match to your natural hair colour.
+- We have a great choice of colours to help you find a wig that closely matches the colour of your natural hair.

-- We have a wide range of cap sizes, specifically designed for children and young people for perfect fit and comfort, giving confidence and security.
-As part of our service, each wig is cut and styled by a specialist wig fitter to create a personalised look.
+- As part of our personal and private service, each wig is cut and styled by a specialist wig fitter to create an indivdual look.

 Request a Wig